MicrosoftDocs/biztalk-docs/biztalk/core/error--edifact-transaction-set-contained-in-functional-group-is-suspended.md

 ---
+description: "Learn more about: Error encountered during parsing.
+The Edifact transaction set contained in functional group is being suspended with following errors"
 title: "Error encountered during parsing.
 The Edifact transaction set contained in functional group is being suspended with following errors | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"